 What are the Common Colors for the Goldendoodle?

-The Poodle is going to have many more options in coloring available and this is where a lot of the variety for the Goldendoodle will come in.
+The Poodle is going to have many more options in coloring available, and this is where a lot of the variety for the Goldendoodle will come in.
+There are tons of Poodle colors available, which is where there are so many Goldendoodle colors, too.
+You can find a Goldendooodle that comes in blue, grey, brown, silver, apricot, white, black, and, of course, red Goldendoodles..

 The coloring is most likely going to come from the Poodle parent.
-This is due to the fact that the Poodle parent is going to have more color variety compared to the Golden Retriever.
+This is due to the fact that the Poodle parent is going to have more color variations in their Poodle genes compared to the Golden Retriever.

 If you want to get a certain color that comes with your Goldendoodle puppy, you will need to take a look at what color the Poodle is.
 However, the Golden Retriever is important here as well.